SDFIdk/skraafoto_frontend/docs/overview.md

 There is no javascript single page application or rendering system on the server side.
 Routing between pages is as simple as linking to other HTML pages.

-While there is some repeated markup across pages, this approach makes it simple to extend the application with custom views and ensures a level of accessibility.
+While this results in some repeated markup across pages, this approach makes it simple to extend the application with custom views and ensures a high level of accessibility.

 ### Views